ccollicutt/harbor-demos/README.md

 Now ensure the DNS name you gave the harbor service resolves.

 In my case I'm simply using DNSmasq as my DNS server, and I've configured the below.
-Your DNS server will be different, but the same configuration should be made.
+Your DNS server or `/etc/hosts` will be different, but the same entries should be made.

 ```
 $ grep harbor.wcp-workloads /etc/hosts